 Cardiovascular testing includes a wide range of diagnostic tests.
 Some of the most common are tests such as electrocardiogram (ECG), echocardiogram (Echo), positron emission tomography (PET) scan, and stress tests that are used to elevate the heart rate and test its function.
 Some tests also involve the use of thallium that is injected into the bloodstream for observation with a radioactive tracer and special camera.

 An electrocardiogram is a test that measures and records the electrical signals in the heart.
 It is a fully non-invasive test that involves the use of sensors attached painlessly to the chest to monitor the heart rate and activity for cardiologists to understand how the heart is functioning.

-An echocardiogram is a test that uses ultrasound to create a graphic outline that shows the heart’s movement.
+An echocardiogram is a test that uses ultrasound to create a graphic outline that shows the heart’s movement and structure.
 The cardiologist uses a hand-held device placed close to the chest to create a picture of the heart’s valves and chambers to evaluate the pumping action of the heart and determine if there is any issue.